Aleksandr Belyavsky (actor): Biography

 Alexander Belyavsky was born in Moscow, to Boris Moiseyevich Belyavsky and his wife Lyubov Alexandrovna.
 He was the family's eldest child, with two younger siblings.
-After finishing school in 1949 he enrolled into the Geological research faculty of the Moscow's Gold and Non-ferrous metals Institute where he studied up until 1955, making frequent trips to the Central Asian Soviet republics for professional practice.
-After the graduation Belyavsky spent several years in Irkutsk, working for the East-Siberian Geological department.
+After finishing school in 1949 he enrolled in the Geological research faculty of the Moscow's Gold and Non-ferrous metals Institute where he studied up until 1955, making frequent trips to the Central Asian Soviet republics for professional practice.
+After the graduation, Belyavsky spent several years in Irkutsk, working for the East-Siberian Geological department.
 He made his debut as an actor at the Irkutsk Drama Theatre, playing Molchalin in Alexander Griboyedov's Woe from Wit.
-Back in Moscow Belyavsky continued working as a geology engineer, occasionally taking part in amateur theatrical productions staged by The Teachers' House.
+Back in Moscow, Belyavsky continued working as a geology engineer, occasionally taking part in amateur theatrical productions staged by The Teachers' House.
 He decided then to quit his regular job, enrolled into the Boris Shchukin Theatre Institute, and joined Vladimir Etush's class at the Vakhtangov Theatre.
-In summer 1957 Belyavsky made his debut on screen in Tales About Lenin (as a young worker Kolya).
+In summer 1957, Belyavsky made his debut on screen in Tales About Lenin (as a young worker Kolya).
 Three years later, still a student, he appeared in the Kiev Studio's film Save Our Souls (1960).

-In 1961 Belyavsky graduated the Shchukin Theatre Institute with honors and was invited to join the Moscow Satire Theatre.
-In 1964 the Polish director Leonard Buczkowski cast him in the film Przerwany lot (Aborted Flight).
+In 1961, Belyavsky graduated the Shchukin Theatre Institute with honors and was invited to join the Moscow Satire Theatre.
+In 1964, the Polish director Leonard Buczkowski cast him in the film Przerwany lot (Aborted Flight).
 While working in Warsaw Belyavsky learned the Polish language and later appeared in five more Polish films, including the popular TV wartime thriller series The Four Tankmen and a Dog (as a Soviet captain Pavlov).
-In 1964 he left the Satire Theatre but never severed ties with its troupe, having become the co-director (with Georgy Zelinsky) and the first presenter of the popular TV series 13 Chairs Tavern.
+In 1964, he left the Satire Theatre but never severed ties with its troupe, having become the co-director (with Georgy Zelinsky) and the first presenter of the popular TV series Pub "13 Chairs".
 It was Belyavsky who came up with the idea of staging a satirical TV series ridiculing a good-for-nothing 'firm' (apparently based in Poland), members of which meet at the tavern to discuss their (highly ridiculous) problems and perform Polish (later West European) pop songs in a karaoke-style.